Guide to Retirement

 - The employee is changing their family status, examples include going from Retiree Only coverage to Retiree and Spouse or going from Family coverage to Retiree Only

-- The employee wishes to change the non-65 retirement plan they are currently enrolled in examples include going from PPO Savings Plan to the PPO Plan or vice versa.
+- The employee wishes to change the non-medicare plan they are currently enrolled in examples include going from Lion Advantage to the Lion Traditional plan or vice versa.
 Please note, if switching medical plans upon retirement, any prior deductible or coinsurance amounts WILL NOT transfer to your new plan enrollment.

 - The employee wishes to refuse medical coverage into retirement.
 Retirees who refuse coverage will not be able to re-enroll at a later date.

-If you experience any of the three scenarios above, please complete a Retiree Request for Change Form.
+If you experience any of the scenarios above, please complete a Retiree Request for Change Form.

 Retirees who have spouse as an active Penn State employee